armory/docs/content/en/managed-spin/quick-spin/get-started-quick-spin.md

 > Docker Compose is installed with Docker Desktop

 ## Spin up a Spinnaker instance using Quick Spin
-Use thhe following steps to run a local instance of quick-spin using docker compose.
+Use the following steps to run a local instance of quick-spin using docker compose.

 1. Clone the [quick-spin](https://github.com/armory-io/quick-spin) repository.
    `git clone https://github.com/armory-io/quick-spin.git'`